Dlisk92/NLP_imdb/README.md

 ## Goal

-Goal of this exercise is to use a naive version of Bayes' Theorem to classify IMDB movie reviews as either positive (1) or negative (0).
+Goal of this exercise is to use a naive version of NLP with randoom forest classifier to classify IMDB movie reviews as either positive (1) or negative (0).

 ## Data